 Reduced import tariff rates may be applied to certain commodities imported from FTA countries into China.

-Under the Closer Economic Partnership Arrangement (CEPA), zero tariff rates are applied to imported commodities fulfilling origin requirements from Hong Kong and Macau SARs.
+Under the Closer Economic Partnership Agreement (CEPA), zero tariff rates are applied to imported commodities fulfilling origin requirements from Hong Kong and Macao SARs.
 Hong Kong service suppliers enjoy preferential treatment in the mainland market in various service areas.
 The Agreement on Achieving Basic Liberalisation of Trade in Services in Guangdong (the Guangdong Agreement) was implemented on 1 March 2015.
 This adopts a hybrid approach of positive and negative lists to set out the liberalisation measures in Guangdong province applying to Hong Kong.
 On the basis of the Guangdong Agreement, the Agreement on Trade in Services was signed on 27 November 2015 and implemented on 1 June 2016, extending the basic liberalisation of trade in services to the whole of the mainland.

 In June 2017, the Investment Agreement and the Agreement on Economic and Technical Cooperation (Ecotech Agreement) were signed under the CEPA framework.
 The Investment Agreement expands market access commitments to non-services sectors outside the scope of the Agreement on Trade in Services and introduces obligations on investment protection to both services and non-services sectors.
 The Ecotech Agreement consolidates and updates economic and technical co-operation between Hong Kong and mainland China.